 Series one of the Channel 4 comedy Derry Girls was the most-watched TV show in Northern Ireland since modern records began, pulling in more than half a million viewers in the region per episode.
 The show’s unique blend of humour, 90s nostalgia and teenage angst struck a chord with people throughout the UK, making it Channel 4’s biggest comedy launch series in 14 years.

-The multi award-winning sitcom, which is now in its second series, has been filmed on location in Derry~Londonderry and Belfast, with north west settings including the Guildhall, Bishop’s Gate on the historic Derry Walls, and the Bogside Shops.
+The multi award-winning sitcom, with two series under it's belt, has been filmed on location in Derry~Londonderry and Belfast, with north west settings including the Guildhall, Bishop’s Gate on the historic Derry Walls, and the Bogside Shops.

-Did you know: Fans can now enjoy a new Derry Girls walking tour.
-And smartphones at the ready: there’s even a selfie-friendly mural of the show beside the city’s Foyleside Shopping Centre.
+Did you know: There’s even a selfie-friendly mural of the show beside the city’s Foyleside Shopping Centre so smartphones at the ready.

 Game of Thrones®